rust-unofficial/patterns/patterns/ffi-wrappers.md

 Often, wrapping types is quite difficult, and sometimes a Rust API compromise would make things easier.

 As an example, consider an iterator which does not efficiently implement `nth()`.
-It would definitely be worth putting in special logic to make the object handle iteration internally, or to support a different access pattern efficiently that only the FFAPI will use.
+It would definitely be worth putting in special logic to make the object handle iteration internally, or to support a different access pattern efficiently that only the Foreign Function API will use.

 ### Trying to Wrap Iterators (and Failing)